things4u/ESP-1ch-Gateway/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Maintained by Maarten Westenberg (mw12554@hotmail.com)

 # Description

-First of all: PLEASE READ THIS FILE AND HTTP://THINGS4U.GITHUB.IO it should contain most of the information you need to get going.
+First of all: PLEASE READ THIS FILE AND [Documentation](http://THINGS4U.GITHUB.IO/UserGuide/One Channel Gateway/UserManual 5.html) it should contain most of the information you need to get going.
 Unfortunately I do not have the time to follow up on all emails, and as most information including pin-outs etc etc are contained on these pages I hope you have the time to read them before posting any questions.